Form an LLC in Virginia yourself with our simple step-by-step guide. It’s free and easy!

 Filing Fee: $10

-That said, you can hire an outside professional service and pay up to $160/year, or get an agent free of charge when you Incorporate with IncFile.
+That said, you can hire an outside professional service and pay up to $160/year, or get an agent free of charge when you start an LLC through a filing service like IncFile or BizFilings.
 They handle this along with so much more depending on your startup package.

-To officially and legally form your Virginia LLC, you have to file Articles of Organization (Form LLC-1011) with the Virginia State Corporations Commission as well.
+To officially and legally form a Virginia LLC, you have to file Articles of Organization (Form LLC-1011) with the Virginia State Corporations Commission.
 Just make sure not to file this until you’re ready to set up shop, and apart from registering/reserving your brand name.

 You can file your articles through postal mail or online at the Virginia New Entity Formation page.